-• the adoption of the transaction agreement and the approval of the transactions by Graphic stockholders;
+· the adoption of the transaction agreement and the approval of the transactions by Graphic stockholders;

-- · no law, order or judgment having been issued, enacted, entered or enforced by any court or other governmental authority preventing or making illegal the consummation of the transactions; - the expiration or termination of any waiting period applicable to the transactions in respect of filings by Graphic and BCH under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended (the "HSR Act"). - · the approval of the listing on the NYSE of New Graphic common stock to be issued in connection with the transactions; - the registration statement of which this proxy statement/prospectus forms a part shall have become effective under the Securities Act of 1933, as amended (the "Securities Act") and shall not be the subject of any stop order or proceedings seeking a stop order; and - other customary conditions set forth in the transaction agreement, including the receipt of tax opinions, the accuracy of the representations and warranties, and the performance of obligations under the transaction agreement having been satisfied or waived.
+- · no law, order or judgment having been issued, enacted, entered or enforced by any court or other governmental authority preventing or making illegal the consummation of the transactions; - the expiration or termination of any waiting period applicable to the transactions in respect of filings by Graphic and BCH under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended (the "HSR Act"). - the approval of the listing on the NYSE of New Graphic common stock to be issued in connection with the transactions; - the registration statement of which this proxy statement/prospectus forms a part shall have become effective under the Securities Act of 1933, as amended (the "Securities Act") and shall not be the subject of any stop order or proceedings seeking a stop order; and - other customary conditions set forth in the transaction agreement, including the receipt of tax opinions, the accuracy of the representations and warranties, and the performance of obligations under the transaction agreement having been satisfied or waived.

-Regulatory Approvals (Page 50)
+Regulatory Approvals (Page 53)

 The transaction agreement requires that Graphic and BCH submit filings with, and obtain certain orders or approvals from the Federal Trade Commission and the Department of Justice ("DOJ") pursuant to the HSR Act and the German Cartel Office.
-Clearance of the transactions from the German Cartel Office was received on August 28, 2007.
+Clearance of the transactions from the German Cartel Office was received on August 22, 2007.
 A request was received on August 22, 2007 for additional information, commonly referred to as a "second request," from the Antitrust Division of the DOJ regarding the transactions.
-The second request textends the waiting period imposed by the HSR Act until 30 days after the second request has been substantially complied with, unless that period is extended voluntarily by the parties or terminated sooner by the DOJ.
+The second request was the waiting period imposed by the HSR Act until 30 days after the second request has been substantially complied with, unless that period is extended voluntarily by the parties or terminated sooner by the DOJ.
+On November 2, 2007, Graphic and BCH certified to the DOJ that they had substantially complied with the second request.
+At the request of the DOJ, Graphic and BCH have voluntarily agreed to extend the waiting period imposed by the HSR Act until December 31, 2007.

-No Solicitation (Page 62)
+No Solicitation (Page 65)

 The transaction agreement generally prohibits Graphic, BCH and each Seller from directly or indirectly soliciting or participating in discussions or negotiations regarding any takeover proposal other than the transactions.
-If, however, prior to obtaining its stockholders' approval of the transactions, Graphic receives an unsolicited bona fide, written takeover proposal that the Graphic board of directors determines in good faith, after consultation with its legal advisor and financial advisor, would reasonably be expected to result in a superior proposal, as described herein, Graphic may furnish information to the person making such takeover proposal and participate in discussions or negotiations regarding such takeover proposal, and only to the extent that the Graphic board of directors concludes in good faith, after consultation with its counsel, that the failure to take such action would be reasonably expected to violate its fiduciary duties under applicable law.
+If, however, prior to obtaining its stockholders' approval of the transactions, Graphic receives an unsolicited bona fide, written takeover proposal that the Graphic board of directors determines in good faith, after consultation with its legal advisor and financial advisor, would reasonably be expected to result in a superior proposal, as described herein, Graphic may furnish information to the person making such takeover proposal, and participate in discussions or negotiations regarding such takeover proposal, and only to the extent that the Graphic board of directors concludes in good faith, after consultation with its counsel, that the failure to take such action would be reasonably expected to violate its fiduciary duties under applicable law.

-Termination (Page 64)
+Termination (Page 67)